-Section 5: Attendance Every effort should be made to ensure that your child attends school during term time.
+Section 5: Attendance

+Every effort should be made to ensure that your child attends school during term time.
 Please contact the school as soon as possible if your child is unable to attend school.
 It is important for the school to work with parents/carers in encouraging children to attend school.
 All absences are required by law to be recorded.
 Absences will normally fall under two categories - authorised or unauthorised absence.
-In cases where your child is unable to attend school parents are asked to: If you know in advance of any reason why your child is likely to be absent from school, let us know by email on gw14muiredgeoffice@glow.sch.uk Notify the school first thing in the morning when your child is going to be absent and each morning thereafter till their return.
-Let the school know the likely date of return and keep them informed if the date changes.
-Inform the school of any change to the following:- - home telephone number - mobile number - emergency contact details - email details Requests for your child to be absent from school to make an extended visit to relatives either in the UK or overseas must be made in writing to the head teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
-On these occasions the pupil will be marked as an unauthorised absence.
-Parents may request that their children be permitted to be absent in order to celebrate recognised religious events.
+In cases where your child is unable to attend school parents are asked to:

+- If you know in advance of any reason why your child is likely to be absent from school, let us know by email on gw14muiredgeoffice@glow.sch.uk or call the office on 01698 813852 - Notify the school first thing in the morning when your child is going to be absent and each morning thereafter till their return.
+Let the school know the likely date of return and keep them informed if the date changes. - Inform the school of any change to the following:- - home telephone number - mobile number - emergency contact details - email details - Requests for your child to be absent from school to make an extended visit to relatives either in the UK or overseas must be made in writing to the head teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
+On these occasions the pupil will be marked as an unauthorised absence. - Parents may request that their children be permitted to be absent in order to celebrate recognised religious events.
 Advance notice should be provided to the school when children will be absent.
 Appropriate requests will be granted, and the pupil noted as an authorised absentee in the register.
 (See section 7).
-Information on emergencies We make every effort to ensure the school remains open during term-time for pupils.
-However, on occasions circumstances may arise which can affect the school.
-Schools may be affected by, for example, severe weather, power failures or through any other circumstances that may impact on the school day.
-In such cases we shall do all we can to let you know as soon as possible.
-We shall keep in touch by the most appropriate method at the time normally through Parents Portal.
-In cases of severe weather in the morning such as snow and a heavy frost and if there is a reason the school cannot open in the morning at the normal time, we will adopt the protocol for a delayed start until 10am.